Colorado: Cell phone laws, legislation

 Current prohibitions:

-• Text messaging prohibited for all drivers in Colorado.
+• Text messaging prohibited if driving in “careless or imprudent manner.”

-• Drivers under 18 are prohibited from using cell phones as well as text messaging.
+• Drivers under 18 are prohibited from using cell phones as well as all text messaging.

 • Colorado law prohibits drivers with any type of instruction permit from using a “mobile communication device,” including cell phones and text messaging units.
 This includes instruction permit holders of all ages.